tiffanymatthe/UnitreeGo2Communication/README.md

 ## Telemetry Test

+1. `conda activate env`
+2. `python3 examples/stop_sport_mode.py enp...` where enp... is the ethernet name.
-Run all joints through a sinusoidal wave with `joint_pub_sub.py`.
-This will spawn two threads.
+3. Run all joints through a sinusoidal wave with `python3 examples/joint_pub_sub.py enp...`.
+This will create a pickle file of subscriber and publisher messages.

-1. Thread 1 will send joint positions to the robot through a publisher at 500 Hz.
-These commands will be logged.
-2. Thread 2 will read joint positions from the robot through a subscriber at 500 Hz.
-These readings will be logged.
+4. Read them with `read_pkl.py`.